-- To be admitted to the program, students must place into MAT 072 within the past two years, and place into ENG 101 and college level reading. - Students who are non-native speakers of English must establish English proficiency through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 18-22-22-17; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6-6.5-6.5-5. - Students must pass EMS 110 and/or be licensed as an EMT in the state of Illinois. - Students must have documentation of patient care experience in the role of an EMT by submission of one of the following: - A letter from an EMS pre-hospital agency or the U.S. military of 300 hours of patient care contacts. - A letter from an EMS pre-hospital agency or the U.S. military of six months of full-time employment in the role of an EMT. - Completion of EMS 138, EMT Work Practicum.
+- To be admitted to the program, students must place out of MAT 072 within the past 21⁄2 years, and place into ENG 101 and college level reading. - Students who are non-native speakers of English must establish English proficiency through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 18-22-22-17; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6-6 .5-6 .5-5

+- Students must pass EMS 110 and/or be licensed as an EMT in the state of Illinois. - Students must have documentation of patient care experience in the role of an EMT by submission of one of the following: - A letter from an EMS pre-hospital agency or the U.S. military of 300 hours of patient care contacts. - A letter from an EMS pre-hospital agency or the U.S. - Completion of EMS 138 EMT Work Practicum

-- Students must complete the overall program with an 80% to qualify to take the National or State licensure exam.
-In order to successfully complete and graduate from the Parkland College Paramedic Program, the student must fulfill the following: - All classroom and clinical requirements. - · Achieve an 80% average on all quizzes, homework, and exams. - Have satisfactory attendance (no more than 10 percent of the total scheduled hours missed for any reason). - Satisfactory evaluation on clinical experiences. - Satisfactory rating on all practical examinations. - Satisfactory completion of field internship. - Maintain compliance with all the policies outlined for the Paramedic Program. - · Advanced Placement Policy: Students are required to successfully complete all of the requirements and courses in the Paramedic Program to be eligible for graduation and to sit for the National Registry of EMT certification exam and/or the Illinois state paramedic exam.
-Advanced placement based on experiential learning will not be considered.
-Students transferring from other institutions accredited paramedic programs (CAAHEP) may be eligible for acceptance into various stages of the program.
-This is determined after transcripts, course syllabi, outlines, and skills have been evaluated by the appropriate staff and faculty of the Parkland College/Carle Regional EMS Consortium. - The program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
-CAAHEP, 25400 US Hwy 19N, Suite 158, Clearwater FL 33763, www.caahep.org; CoAEMSP, 8301 Lakeview Pkwy, Suite 111-312, Rowlett TX 75088, 214/703-8445, FAX 214/703-8992, www.coaemsp.org.
+- · Complete all classroom and clinical requirements - Achieve an 80 percent average on all quizzes, homework, and exams - Have satisfactory attendance (no more than 10 percent of the total scheduled hours missed for any reason) - Receive satisfactory evaluation on clinical experiences - Receive satisfactory rating on all practical examinations - Receive satisfactory evaluation on and completion of field internship - Maintain compliance with all the policies outlined for the Paramedic Program

+Eligibility for state and/or national certification

+Students must complete the overall program with an 80 percent to qualify to take the National Registry of EMT certification exam and/or Illinois state paramedic licensure exam.

+Advanced Placement Policy:

+- Advanced placement based on experiential learning will not be considered. - Students transferring from other CAAHEP-accredited paramedic programs may be eligible for acceptance into various stages of the program.
+This is determined on a case-by case basis requiring an evaluation of transcripts, course syllabi, outlines, and skills by the appropriate faculty and staff of the Parkland College/Carle Regional EMS Consortium. - Students holding Basic Operations Firefighter I or HAZMAT Operator certifications may request proficiency credit based on prior learning experiences.
+Documentation of current certification or licensure must be submitted to receive credit. - There are limitations to the amount of prior learning credit that can be accepted toward AAS completion.
+Contact the EMS program director or Health Professions department chair for more information.

+Accreditation:

+The program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) .
+CAAHEP, 25400 US Hwy 19N, Suite 158, Clearwater FL 33763, www .caahep .org; CoAEMSP, 8301 Lakeview Pkwy, Suite 111-312, Rowlett TX 75088, 214/703-8445, FAX 214/703-8992, www .coaemsp .org .

+PARAMEDIC GENERAL TRACK

+Program Code: G.EMT.AAS

+Required Program Courses (37 hours)Cr.
+Hrs.EMS 110 Emergency Medical Technician.5EMS 111 Foundations of Paramedicine4EMS 113 Paramedic I8EMS 114 Paramedic II.9.5EMS 115 Paramedic III.5EMS 138 EMT Work Practicum.3EMS 238 Paramedic Field Internship2.5 Required Gen Ed Courses (17 hours) BIO 111 Basic Anatomy and Physiology Or CHE 100 Introduction to Chemistry Or CHE 106 Chemistry for the Health Professions Electives Selective general elective courses to bring total number of credits to a minimum of 60

-FALL 1st Semester EMS 110 BIO 111 or CHE 106 ENG 101 PSY 101 EMS 138 SPRING 2nd Semester EMS 111 COM 103 or COM 120 or COM 205 PSY 209 SUMMER EMS 113 FALL 3rd Semester EMS 114 Elective SPRING 4th Semester EMS 115 EMS 238 Elective
+FALL 1st semester EMS 110 BIO 111 or CHE 100 or CHE 106 ENG 101 PSY 101 EMS 138 SPRING 2nd semester EMS 111 COM 103 Or COM 120 Or COM 205 PSY 209 Summer EMS 113 FALL 3rd Semester EMS 114 Elective SPRING 4th Semest EMS 115 EMS 238 Elective ter